dardonkov/Random-Sens/README.md

 ## Installation

-1. Download the latest release from the Github page - https://github.com/dardonkov/Random-Sens/releases *always check newer releases*
+1. Download the latest release from the Github page - https://github.com/dardonkov/Random-Sens/releases

 2. Before you start, you need to install the Interception driver which is used to capture/modify mouse input.
 If you have used Interaccel or the Sensitivity
 Randomizer by Whisper & El Bad, you already have the driver installed, so you can skip this step.
-If not, then you need to run a CMD as Administrator, navigate to the folder run install-interception.exe /install and restart Windows.
-You can also install the Interception driver from the Github page: https://github.com/oblitum/Interception
+If not, then you need to run driver_install.bat from the "driver-install" folder and restart your PC.
+Windows needs to reboot before the driver is usable.
+You can also install the driver following the instructions on the Interception Github page: https://github.com/oblitum/Interception

 3. Start the Random-Sens.exe